General

 The safety net cannot reduce your bounce rate to zero.
 However, it will significantly lower your risk of blocked emails to support great sender reputation and engagement.
 The Email Safety Net now also goes a step further by advising exactly how you can extract the maximum ROI from each contact (even the ones that are more risky); this is advised based on the status codes the system provides you and the use-case of the contacts (as the next step for an individual sales reps will be different to what a marketer does with their CRM data-set).

-The outputs you’ll see segmented by the Safety Net are the following categories: Block or Bounce Risk, Do Not Mail & Abuse, Unknown Email, Low Engagement, Spamtrap, and Safe.
+The outputs you’ll see segmented by the Safety Net are the following categories: Block/Bounce Risk (block_bounce_risk), Do Not Mail & Abuse (do_not_mail_abuse), Some Risk (some_risk), Dead Email (dead_email), Spamtrap (spamtrap), Safe (safe), Missing Email (missing_email), and More Time Required (more_time_required).

 The true value of the email Safety Net Everywhere is unlocked when you utilize each of these segments to sell and market in a way that produces more leads, by reaching the right contact on the right channel consistently.
 That’s why we’ll now outline exactly how sales & marketing teams respectively should take action to produce results from each segment of the data.